Returning to LSE

 • The online re-enrolment process will help to make sure we have up to date and necessary information about you.

-Campus Enrolment
+Campus re-enrolment

-• Campus enrolment is where we check your documents.
-When you campus enrol we are legally required to check your eligibility to study in the UK.
+• Campus re-enrolment is where we check your documents.
+When you campus re-enrol we are legally required to check your eligibility to study in the UK.
 We do this by checking various documents.
 The documents you'll need vary according to your nationality and immigration status.
 If you do not bring the appropriate identification documents we will not be able to campus enrol you.
 Documents must be originals.

 • Please remember that you will not be able to campus enrol unless you bring all the required in-date original documents with you to campus enrolment.

-Winter Term
+Winter Term only

-• You must campus enrol before attending any in-person teaching, or, if applicable, prior to taking January 2025 in-person assessments.
+• You must campus enrol before attending any in-person teaching, or, if applicable, prior to taking January 2026 in-person assessments.

-• Winter Term students returning from interruption only - please campus enrol at the Student Services Centre counter during normal counter opening hours.
+• Winter Term students returning from interruption - please campus enrol at the Student Services Centre counter during normal counter opening hours.

-Please see the Student Services webpage for SSC counter opening hours as these can vary at different points during the academic year.
+• Please see the Student Services webpage for SSC counter opening hours as these can vary at different points during the academic year.

 • Executive students: please stay in touch with your Programme Manager as they will have the latest information on campus enrolment arrangements.